Heritage Whisper

 It might also feel awkward.
 You've known your parents your whole life, suddenly interviewing them can feel strange for both of you.

-Research on grief shows that adult children with recorded parent conversations report 47% less regret and better grief processing than those without recordings.³ These feelings are normal.
+Research shows that adults with recorded family conversations report better grief processing and less regret than those without recordings.³ These feelings are normal.
 Don't let them stop you.

 Starting the Conversation